GabeOw/Interactive-Website-and-Dashboard-for-NBA-Data/README.md

 # NBA Dashboard (Interactive Website)

 ## OVERVIEW:
-- A comprehensive dashboard containing data analysis on the factors that affect NBA team wins.
+- A comprehensive dashboard (and interactive website) containing data analysis on the factors that affect NBA team wins.

 ## ABSTRACT:
 - This project analyzes the effects that certain “play-related” and “non-play-related” variables have on NBA team wins.